 If your fertilizer doesn't have a total of 14 elements listed on the back panel, you're taking a hit-or-miss approach and your plants are missing important minerals.

 Don't think there's a difference in fertilizers?
 Ask your plants!

-Organic fertilizers sound good but most are incomplete in their nutritional value.
-They contain only one or two nutritional elements so blending different products is necessary.
+Organic fertilizers sound good but most are incomplete in nutritional value.
+They usually contain only one or two nutritional elements so blending different products is necessary.
 The result is uncontrollable, difficult to measure, and usually carries an odor.
 You never really know what your plants are getting.

 Earthworm castings, seaweed, and bat guano head the list of organic remedies.
 Do you really want to put this stuff on your plants, and in your home?

-Hydroponic Advantage: Hydroponics doesn't rely on the growing media for any nutrition elements.
-That means "hydroponic nutrients" will always have all the elements needed for healthy growth.
-A complete, balanced nutrition program is easy.
-Just add a couple of drops every time you water and your plants will be getting everything they need.
+Hydroponic Advantage: Hydroponics doesn't rely on the growing media for any nutrition value.
+That means "hydroponic nutrients" will always have all the elements your plants need for healthy growth - in a form your plants can use - immediately.